orlin/massagist/README.md

 Massagist
 =========

-A couple of somewhat useful modules:
+A couple of barely useful (node.js coffee-script) modules:

 * Massage (streams and data formats)
 * _ (underscore, ~.string & other mixins)

 License
 -------